tiffanymonroe/wdi-remote-gizmo/unit_1/w01d01/instructor_notes/afternoon_lesson.md

 **Concepts**

 * For example, the concept of a "loop", something that repeats.
+	* Values might mutate with successive loops.

 **Syntax**

-* For example, precise spelling of variables and inclusion of parentheses, etc.
+* Precise spelling of variables and inclusion of parentheses, etc.
 	* Computers are stupid.
 They do not 'infer your meaning'.

 **Logic**

-* For example, the sequence of execution in a program, line by line.
+* The sequence of execution in a program, line by line.
 Problem-solving.
 How code interacts with other code.

 ## Why?